 Campaigns that appeal to social media users won’t always appeal to the boardroom, but that’s okay.
 Even though OkCupid couldn’t run their ads everywhere, their campaign still had a huge impact that resonated with their target audiences.

-As 2020 continues, remember that social media is an excellent space to experiment with new ad campaign styles.
+With 2021 just beginning, remember that social media is an excellent space to experiment with new ad campaign styles.
 There is a huge opportunity to attract undiscovered audiences and amplify brand recognition just like these stand-out brands were able to do.
 And to gain more insights about social media marketing, remember to download our Social Media Pocket Guide.